greleigh/Logic-GU-new/_pages/teaching.md

 - Proof Theory
 - Model theory

 Next to the mandatory courses, the program offers a broad and dynamic collection of **elective courses**.
 Below you find a list of elective courses that were offered in the recent past at our master, roughly sorted by topic.
-Notice that we can't guarantee that these courses will be offered during your stay.
+Note that we can't guarantee that these courses will be offered during your stay.

- **Proof theory**
+ **Proof Theory**
- - Axiomatic theories of truth
  - Lambda calculus and type theory
  - Quantified modal logic, Dependence logic
  - Provability logic